Self-paced

 No description has been provided for this image

 The combination of the two previous graphs allows us to know the distribution and its statistical characteristics.
-From the resulting visualization we can see that both variables have outliers that are far from the standard distribution and that their distributions are slightly unsymmetric but close to a normal distribution; the first one totally skewed to the left, where the mean is lower than the mode and the other one with a lower tendency.
+From the resulting visualization, we can see that both variables have outliers that are far from the standard distribution and that their distributions are slightly asymmetric but close to a normal distribution; the first one is totally skewed to the left, where the mean is lower than the mode, and the other one has a lower tendency.

 Step 4: Analysis of multivariate variables